katjapretnar/katjapretnar.github.io/_pages/about.md

 ![KP](/images/2025/kp.gif "KP") ![Katja](/assets/images/Katja.jpg "Katja") ![outdoors](/assets/images/k_out.png "outdoors")

-I am Katja, a slovenian who lives in Austria and works for semiconductor vendor.
+I am Katja, a slovenian who lives in Austria and works for semiconductor vendor in the area of software.
-I am passionate about many different things - like climbing and all the variants of climbing...
+Otherwise I am passionate about many different things - like climbing and all the variants of climbing...

 I hope you enjoy this little piece of web. :sunflower: